Our Registration Process

 To fully complete the registration process, it is important to have each child's medical information.
 This includes a physician's report and immunization dates.
 You will also need the name of an emergency contact and and provide your basic contact information.

 If necessary, you can always save an application and return at a later date to continue where you left off.
-All paperwork must be submitted by June 1.
+All paperwork must be submitted within two-weeks of registration.

 The Medical Form is completed by the parent or guardian and provides a comprehensive medical history of the camper.
 By completing this form you are providing our nurses with a list of medications, allergies, and important life events such as surgeries, operations, and social/emotional needs.
 And in the event of an emergency, we have access to insurance information and authorization to administered medical care.